 Methods: A retrospective cohort study was conducted, examining data between August 2010 and July 2013 from four patient-level Scottish datasets, linked to death data.
-Data examined included prior antimicrobial prescriptions in the community, hospitalisations, length of stay and mortality.
+Data examined included prior antimicrobial prescriptions in the community, hospitalizations, length of stay and mortality.
 Each CDI case was matched to three hospital-based controls on the basis of age, gender, hospital and date of admission.
 Descriptive economic evaluations were based on bed-day costs for different types of wards.

 Findings: Overall, 3304 CDI cases were included in the study.
 CDI was associated with additional median lengths of stay of 7.2 days for HOCA-CDI and 12.0 days for HOHA-CDI compared with their respective, matched controls.
 The 30-day mortality rate was 6.8% for HOCA-CDI and 12.4% for HOHA-CDI.
 Overall, recurrence within 90 days of the first CDI episode occurred in 373/2740 (13.6%) survivors.
 The median additional expenditure for each initial CDI case compared with matched controls was £1713.
-In the 6 months after the index hospitalisation, the cost associated with a CDI case was £5126 higher than for controls.
+In the 6 months after the index hospitalization, the cost associated with a CDI case was £5126 higher than for controls.

 - Clostridioides difficile infection

-- hospital infection
+- Community infection

-- community infection
+- Hospital infection

-- retrospective cohort
+- Retrospective cohort